Consultant offers alternative for SCAT

 As an example, Aesch picked Route 23 in Venice, which has a total ridership of 12,250 people and costs the taxpayers about $364,000 a year.

-Using his proposed model, Aesch told commissioners they could cut that cost to $134,250 per year and increase ridership by 10 percent and still offer curb to curb service.
+Using his proposed model, Aesch told commissioners, they could cut that cost to $134,250 per year and increase ridership by 10% and still offer curb-to-curb service.

 Toward the end of his presentation, Aesch showed commissioners a color-coded map with all the SCAT routes.
 Those in green, he said, needed little attention, while those in yellow were where something different was needed.
 Red areas, he said, “cry out for an alternative method.”